alco/gostart/README.md

 <a name="missing-features"/>
 ## Go tool doesn't do everything ##

-Coming from other languages/environments, you may expect that `go` is a full on package management solution.
+Coming from other languages/environments, you may expect that `go` is a full package management solution.
 It isn't!
 The following FAQ entries might be useful:

   * [How do I set up multiple workspaces?](#faq7)
   * [Can I create a package outside of $GOPATH?](#faq8)